 They often show no interest, but perform highly if they do.

 They are learners who are quite slow and clueless.
 However, they are earnest when they catch the gist.

 They are the students who are physically present but mentally absent.

 Though these can be some of the toughest times for a teacher, they can also be the most fun-filled moments, with a teacher and students creating while learning meaningfully.
 If there is a change of mindset of a learner and a positive outcome, this is a fulfilling moment for a teacher after all the hard times.

 Discussion and Activity Time

-This is the critical time for teachers to unleash the potentials and talents of the learners to the topic.
-Teachers input activities to the students according to the general learners' level.
-Activities vary according to each learner.
-Teachers aim to spark the learners' creativity, ignited by the type of activity given by them.
+This is the critical time for teachers to unleash the potential and talents of their students.
+Teachers organize classroom activities according to the general learners' level.
+Teachers aim to spark the learners' creativity, ignited by the type of activity given to them.